leesel/hackher413-docker-workshop/README.md

 We've just written a mutli-stage build Dockerfile. (https://docs.docker.com/develop/develop-images/multistage-build/)

+### Step 7
-7. Now, let's finish the build!
+Now, let's finish the build!
 Run the same build command on the command line in the root directory of the project:
 ```
 docker build -t homeward-app .
 ```